Let's clarify one thing first - can you steal traffic from your competitor's website in an ethical way?

 OK cool, but is this scalable?

-While targeting competitors' customers is not a strategy that you'll be able to scale indefinitely, it surely is a great way to set up a constant stream of high-quality leads.
+While stealing your competitors' traffic and customers is not a strategy that you'll be able to scale indefinitely, it surely is a great way to set up a constant stream of high-quality users.

 By the way, tactics described in this article are a part of a database of over 280 growth tactic ideas for every step of the funnel.
 You can get access to the full database here.